Taritsyn/WebMarkupMin/nuget/WebMarkupMin.NUglify/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of .NET Core 1.0.4.
+   Added support of the NUglify version 1.5.6.

    =============
    DOCUMENTATION